 But there wasn't time for that - the elevator in the back corner whirred to life.
 They would be here any second.

-She hurriedly peeled herself from the wall and patted her face dry with the hem of her shirt.
-Clothing wasn't exactly top priority nowadays, so she still wore the same Black Mesa t-shirt as before; the bloodstains had faded to dark brown smudges, and in a fit of sleeplessness last night she'd stitched the holes shut with a bit of loose thread.
+She hurriedly peeled herself from the wall and patted her face dry with the hem of her top.
+Clothing wasn't exactly top priority nowadays, so she still wore the same Black Mesa hoodie as before; the bloodstains had faded to dark brown smudges, and in a fit of sleeplessness last night she'd stitched the holes shut with a bit of loose thread.
 It looked the same way she felt: falling apart and over-wrung, but still expected to function.